-Chiropractic is the newest group of the manual therapists (therapist that use their hands) and its popularity is growing.
+Chiropractic is the newest group of manual therapists (therapist that use their hands), and its popularity is growing.
 As Osteopathy started in Europe, so did Chiropractic in the United States.

-Initially Physiotherapist would concentrate on muscles and Chiropractors would concentrate on joints.
-However, Chiropractors are now trained in every element of physiotherapy as well as joint techniques and radiology.
+Initially, Physiotherapist would concentrate on muscles and Chiropractors would focus on joints.
+However, modern Chiropractors are now trained in every element of physiotherapy as well as joint techniques and radiology.

-Before we can practice Chiropractic and treat you, Chiropractors undergo up to 5 years of training and are Statutory Regulated Medical Professionals in the UK (it takes 3 years to become a physiotherapist in UK).
+Before treating you, Chiropractors undergo up to 5 years of training and are Statutory Regulated Medical Professionals in the UK (in contrast, it takes three years to become a physiotherapist in the UK).

-In the more complicated cases of back and neck pain we will give you an email report within hours.
-The report gives clarification so you can see the health of your spine.
-Particularly helpful when go home & get asked
+In the more complicated cases of back and neck pain, we will give you an email report within hours.
+The report provides clarification so you can see the health of your spine.
+Particularly helpful when going home & get asked

 After your Chiropractor has diagnosed you, we reduce your discomfort through a combination of manipulation (loosening of tight joints), massage (loosening of tight muscles) and stretch techniques.

-After you are out of crisis we can then provide you with an exercise programme so you can rebuild your strength and stability.
-These are often delivered by email directly to your phone with links to video demos so you never forget how it’s done.
+After you are out of the crisis, we can then provide you with an exercise programme so you can rebuild your strength and stability.
+These are often delivered by email directly to your phone with links to video demos, so you never forget how it’s done.

-In this combination of treatments there are four core actions happening to the body:
+In this combination of treatments, four core actions are happening to the body:

 These are not new concepts but only Chiropractic care done at the Wimbledon Chiropractic & Sports Injury Clinic combines them to get you the ultimate result.